 - If you have a problem with your engine, you’ve just lost your refrigerator as well.

 - Fuel cost and engine maintenance add up, not to mention the extra engine hours you’ll rack up.

-While some large boats opt for 110-volt systems using generators and inverters, and I’ve known a couple of trawlers that used RV propane systems, by far the majority of family cruisers opt for 12-volt systems.
+While some large boats opt for 110-volt systems using generators and inverters, and I’ve known a couple of trawlers that used RV propane systems (as did our Gemini catamaran when we bought it; see why we switched to 12 volt), by far the majority of family cruisers opt for 12-volt systems.
 A 12-volt system operates off the main battery bank, and power for it can be generated any way you’d otherwise charge the batteries: solar, wind, towing generator, alternator, shore power or generator.
 Most boats use a combination, and virtually all have to increase their power generation capabilities when they install refrigeration if they haven’t had it before.

 Two things to consider with a 12-volt system: